 The success of Santana Row will depend on many factors which cannot be assured and are not entirely within our control.
-These factors include, among others, the demand for retail and residential space, the cost of operations, including utilities and insurance, the availability and cost of capital, our ability to retain tenants at attractive lease rates, and the general economy, particularly in and around the Silicon Valley.
-In addition, our financial condition and results of operations may be adversely affected by delays or cost overruns in completing Phase III, Phase IV or future phases of Santana Row, by an inability to achieve the market rents that were projected when the project was commenced, or by slower than projected lease-up of the project.
+These factors include, among others, the demand for retail and residential space, the cost of operations, including utilities and insurance, the availability and cost of capital and the general economy, particularly in and around the Silicon Valley.
+In addition, our financial condition and results of operations may be adversely affected by delays or cost overruns in completing Phase IV or future phases of Santana Row, by an inability to achieve the market rents that were projected when the project was commenced, or by slower than projected lease-up of the project.